 Around the corner from the White House and Lafayette Park

-In the heart of old downtown, on the corner of 15th and H Streets, just steps from Lafayette Park, the only way to get closer to the White House is to stay at the Hay-Adams, or run for high office yourself.
-Lots of must-see historic sites are within easy walking distance, but while the immediate area around the hotel is bustling with nine-to-fivers during the day, it can border on desolate at night.
+In the heart of old downtown, on the corner of 15th and H Streets and just steps from Lafayette Park, the only way to get closer to the White House is to stay at the Hay-Adams.
+Lots of must-see historic sights are within easy walking distance, but while the immediate area around the hotel is bustling with nine-to-fivers during the day, it can border on desolate at night.
 Your only dining and drinking options in the immediate area are on-site, at other hotels like the Hay-Adams or the Jefferson, or at nearby Bobby Vans Steakhouse or Woodward Table.

 Ici Urban Bistro and Le Bar sit across the lobby from each other.
-Ici Urban Bistro is open for breakfast, lunch, and dinner daily.
-Open daily, Le Bar serves free coffee and tea in the morning, as well as food and drinks in the evening.
+Ici Urban Bistro is open for breakfast, lunch, and dinner daily, while Le Bar serves free coffee and tea in the morning, as well as food and drinks in the evening.
 Le Bar has a full bar in a casual, supper-club-like setting with red and black hues, settees, and cocktail tables.
 Both dining options have street-level patios.
 There is 24-hour room service available, and it includes menus for children and pets.
 Note that some guests complain that breakfast is expensive.

 The business center is open 24/7 and equipped with three computers and a printer.
 Wi-Fi is free throughout the property.
 Meeting and event space is available, including a 1,700-square-foot ballroom.
 Other perks include same-day laundry/dry cleaning, free overnight shoeshines, and nightly turndown service.
 Private indoor and valet parking are available for a fee.

 Customers Who Viewed Sofitel Washington DC Lafayette Square Also Viewed